Eliran-Turgeman/blog_src/source/_posts/replaceable-by-ai.md

 ---
+title: >-
-title: Whether you think you're replaceable by AI or you think you're not - you're right
+  Whether you think you're replaceable by AI or you think you're not - you're right
-date: 2024-08-29 21:10:47
+date: 2024-08-29T21:10:47.000Z
-tags: ["AI"]
+tags:
+  - AI
+readTime: 2
 ---

 ***AI is the new bogeyman for software engineers***.
 Every other day, some headline is screaming that AI is coming for our jobs, after all they do the job better, faster and they don't need these long coffee breaks...
 If you’ve been losing sleep over these headlines, don’t worry—I’m sure there’s an AI that can help with that too.